buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Immutable Form.*** As a construct, it cannot be affected by magic or effects that change its form.

-***Container.*** The Lootdead has an openable compartment with a hatch on its metal back that can hold up to 220 pounds of objects, up to small size.
+***Container.*** The Lootdead has an openable compartment with a hatch on its metal back that can hold up to 100 kg of objects, up to small size.

 ***Air Resistance.*** The Lootdead has an innate resistance to spells from the Air Magic List.